Golf in Wales: Tournaments in Wales

 The first Welsh Amateur Championship in Wales was held in 1895 at Aberdovey Golf Club and then in 1901 the club became the first in Wales to host the British Ladies Amateur Golf Championship.
 The first professional golf championship was in Radyr near Cardiff in 1904 while the first Welsh Ladies' Amateur Championship was played in 1905.
 A Welsh team first competed in the Women's Home Internationals in 1907.
 In recent years Wales has held several annual golfing events, notably the Wales Challenge (founded in 2003), Wales Ladies Championship of Europe (1996) and the Wales Seniors Open (2001).
 Despite the heightened profile of golf in Wales generated by the Ryder Cup in 2010 all three tournaments were scrapped in 2011.
 The Wales Seniors Open is planned for a return in 2012 at Conwy Golf Course, while it has been announced that the 2014 Senior British Open Championship will be held at Royal Porthcawl Golf Club, the first time the event will be held in Wales.
 Royal Porthcawl is one of the most notable of Welsh courses and in the past has hosted the 1995 Walker Cup, The Amateur Championship on six occasions and the Wales Ladies Championship.

 The Celtic Manor Resort in Newport, South Wales was the venue for the 2010 Ryder Cup; the first time the event was held in Wales.
-Europe beat the USA by 14½ points to 13½ in one of the most dramatic finishes to the tournament in recent years.
+Europe beat the US by 14½ points to 13½ in one of the most dramatic finishes to the tournament in recent years.
 The event also made history by becoming the first Ryder Cup to stretch over four days, following heavy rain throughout the weekend.